cloudflare-apps/create-cloudflare-app/README.md

 *Get going with Eager!*

 This is our example app with Babel support.
+Download this app and replace our code any time you want to build an Eager app.
 In order to get babel installed for this project, run the setup command in CLI in the root directory of this project, and get it running with the usage commands below.

+<a href="https://github.com/EagerApps/ExampleBabelApp/archive/v1.0.0.zip" >Download the zip</a>

 ## Setup